GalienCodes/near-submit/README.md

    npx hardhat run scripts/deploy.js --network localhost
    ```
     No need to do any configuration in the file ```hardhat.config.js``` for the deployement to localhost since it is automatically identified by the Hardhat CLI

-### Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Refer the Create React App link for more

-### Known bugs
-1. On refresh page other than home cause wallet disconnection issue so contents on the same page doesn't loads but after going to other pages by clicking links then its works fine.
-[ToDo] This bug needs to fixed